thorny-thorny/kotlin-native-web-server/README.md

 # Kotlin/Native web server

-A simple proof of concept of Kotlin/Native app with a web server inside (C interop for [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/))
+A simple proof of concept of Kotlin/Native app with a web server inside (C interop for [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/)).
+Libmicrohttpd is linked statically so the output executable file shouldn't require any external dependency.

 ## Status

 * MacOS: ✅
-* Linux: TODO
+* Linux: ✅
 * Windows: TODO

-## Requirements
+## Build requirements

 * This is a gradle project with wrapper included, so you only need installed JRE for gradle to be able to run tasks
 * Download, build and install [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/).
 Instruction is [here](https://github.com/ulion/libmicrohttpd/blob/master/INSTALL).
 I've used only `./configure; make; make install` without any flags or manual configuration.